-While most people pick up a pumpkin, add some new china, and call it good.
-But there is more to it than that.
-These popular Thanksgiving colors and unique Thanksgiving colors will leave you wanting even more!
+Most people will start with a pumpkin, add new china to their collection and call it a day.
+But there’s more to it than that.
+As you will discover, the following Thanksgiving colors will leave you wanting more than just turkey and cornbread.

-You can pair sage with just about any neutral color for an elegant and charming Thanksgiving table.
-In this case, we have chosen white, or cream, as the top color of the season to pair with sage.
-The combo is earthy, yet sophisticated.
+When pairing sage, neutral colors are recommended.
+The color combination provides for an elegant and charming Thanksgiving table presentation.
+In this example, we have chosen white, or cream, to pair with sage.
+The look offers a pastoral yet sophisticated feel.

-You really can’t go wrong with this combo.
-It’s not hard to find decor, even at the grocery store, and it looks as high-end as can be.
-Adding gold dinnerware instead of silver can really bring this look together.
+It’s not hard to find holiday decor, even at grocery stores.
+Choosing gold dinnerware instead of silver can complement this look.

 Orange And Green